oroinc/documentation/backend/api/commands.rst

     php bin/console oro:api:metadata:dump users

-If you want to see entity metadata that is used for a particular action you can use the ``action`` option (please note that the default value for this option is ``get``):
+To display the entity metadata used for a particular action, use the ``--action`` option (please note that the default value for this option is ``get``):

 .. code:: bash

     php bin/console oro:api:metadata:dump users --action=update

-If you want to see entity metadata that is used for a particular request type you can use the ``request-type`` option:
+To display the entity metadata used for a particular request type, use the ``--request-type`` option:

 .. code:: bash